Compare self-managed Active Directory Domain Services, Azure Active Directory, and managed Azure Active Directory Domain Services

 With Azure AD DS, the core service components are deployed and maintained for you by Microsoft as a managed domain experience.
 You don't deploy, manage, patch, and secure the AD DS infrastructure for components like the VMs, Windows Server OS, or domain controllers (DCs).

 Azure AD DS provides a smaller subset of features to traditional self-managed AD DS environment, which reduces some of the design and management complexity.
 For example, there are no AD forests, domain, sites, and replication links to design and maintain.
-You can still create forest trusts between Azure AD DS and on-premises environments (currently in preview).
+You can still create forest trusts between Azure AD DS and on-premises environments.

 For applications and services that run in the cloud and need access to traditional authentication mechanisms such as Kerberos or NTLM, Azure AD DS provides a managed domain experience with the minimal amount of administrative overhead.
 For more information, see Management concepts for user accounts, passwords, and administration in Azure AD DS.